 To possibly decrease your chances of being reviewed, be sure to report all information in the most truthful manner possible.

 Once the review is complete, the IRS will make the necessary adjustments and issue your refund accordingly.

-The IRS encourages taxpayers to wait at least 45 days from the day you receive the CP05 notice to follow up about the status if you haven’t yet received your refund.
+The IRS encourages taxpayers to wait at least 45 days from the day they receive the CP05 notice to follow up about the status if they haven’t yet received your refund.
 Use the number found on the notice to ensure you are routed to the correct department.

-What does it mean when my refund status says take action?
+What does it mean when my refund status says to take action?